 Overall, a pleasant experience!
 Everyone should drop by a campaign office, or email and call candidates and ask them to sign the pledge.
 You never know what will happen until you try.

-There is 1 comment for this blog entry.
+There are 7 comments for this blog entry.